rsucasasf/cloj-rules-engine/README.md

 }
 ```

 - Rules with 'probabilities': if condition is satisfied, then the actions have a **probability** of being fired.
-These probabilities are values between **0** (no chance to be fired) and **1** (will be fired).
+These probabilities are values between **0** (no chance to be fired - 0%) and **1** (will be fired - 100%).
 These actions are evaluated in order.
 This means that if an action is fired, the rest of the actions are ignored.

 ```clojure
 :RULE_2 {:cond "(> #A 10)"